eclipse-cyclonedds/cyclonedds-cxx/docs/manual/howtos/qos.rst

 	| Subscriber        | DataReader         | default_datareader_qos |
 	+-------------------+--------------------+------------------------+

-So in the following case:
+For example, in the following case:

 .. code:: C++